 [Music / Sounds] This game has lack of sounds in certain occasions, such as the footsteps, the environment, dropping of items, gunfire sounding distorted or lacking somehow, and a few other details that were overlooked.
 It is also to be noted that this game was intended heavily for the stealth aspect and a story to focus on the premise of augmentation.
 Certain inclusions of sounds probably weren’t important details to enhance upon.

 I did enjoy the gameplay, but the immediate story was a bit bland in comparison to Human Revolution.
-However, I am expecting the next installment to be fairly interesting; it appears this game was a setup of what is to come.
+However, I am expecting the next installment to be fairly interesting; it appears this title was a setup of what is to come.
 Still was a great challenge to Ghost and successfully complete a Non-Lethal play-through of.

 Link below is a reference to get the title for a decent price if you’re interested.